-- $P(y_c = 1 \mid t) \in [0, 1]$ is the soft label provided by the teacher model for class c in tile t, as described in equations 2 and 3 - $p{\text{student}}(y_c = 1 \mid t) \in [0, 1]$ is the probabilistic output of the student model for class c in tile t, obtained through a sigmoid function on top of the final layer of the model.
+- $P(y_c = 1 \mid t) \in [0, 1]$ is the soft label provided by the teacher model for class c in tile t, as described in Eqs.
+(2) and (3) - $p{student}(y_c = 1 \mid t) \in [0, 1]$ is the probabilistic output of the student model for class c in tile t, obtained through a sigmoid function on top of the final layer of the model.

-To maintain consistency with underwater predictions, we used the same architecture for the student model as the one used for the teacher model (i.e. the DinoV2 model [19]).
-The only difference is that, since the underwater model was trained with binary values and the aerial model has to be trained on probabilities, when computing evaluation metrics during the training process we cannot has to be trained on probabilities, when computing evaluation metrics during the training process we cannot use the accuracy, precision, recall and F1-score metrics.
+To maintain consistency with underwater predictions, we used the same architecture for the student model as the one used for the teacher model (i.e. the DinoV2 model (Oquab et al., 2023), please refer to Appendix C).

+The only difference is that, since the underwater model was trained with binary values and the aerial model has to be trained on probabilities, when computing evaluation metrics during the training process we cannot use the accuracy, precision, recall and F1-score metrics.
 Instead, we will compute the Root Mean Squared Error (RMSE), the Mean Absolute Error (MAE) and the Kullback-Leibler (KL) divergence metrics.
+The student model can be found in Contini et al. (2024d).

-2.6 Test zone and model evaluation
+2.6.
+Test zone and model evaluation

-To evaluate the performance of the aerial deep learning model, we selected a test zone within the Trou d'eau lagoon, see Figure 7.
+To evaluate the performance of the aerial deep learning model, we selected a test zone within the Trou d'eau lagoon, see Fig. 10.
 This area was chosen due to its diverse composition of coral morphotypes, habitats, and other marine organisms, representing a challenging environment for model validation.
-The test zone comprises 194 underwater images, corresponding to 28 aerial tiles, for a total of $63m^2$.
+The test zone comprises 194 underwater images, corresponding to 28 aerial tiles, for a total of 63 m^2 .